tm-LBenson/level-1-instructor-notes/level-1/Week-4/day1/Day-1-Pseudocode.md

   - **Arrow:** Shows the flow from one step to another.
   - **Parallelogram:** Used for input and output operations.

-#### Using Ligma to Draw Flowcharts
+#### Using Figma to Draw Flowcharts
-- **Getting Started with Ligma**
+- **Getting Started with Figma**
-  - Overview of the Ligma interface and basic features.
+  - Overview of the Figma interface and basic features.
   - How to select and use different symbols.
 - **Drawing a Simple Flowchart**
   - Step-by-step guide on creating a flowchart for a simple pseudocode example (e.g., checking if a number is even or odd).

 #### Practical Exercise
 - **Hands-On Activity:**
-  - Students will use Ligma to create a flowchart that represents the pseudocode they wrote in the earlier part of today's lesson.
+  - Students will use Figma to create a flowchart that represents the pseudocode they wrote in the earlier part of today's lesson.

 ### Conclusion
 - Discuss the importance of flowcharts in simplifying complex processes and improving understanding.